 Amon Wilds arrived at Brighton from Lewes in 1815.
 With his son Amon Henry and partner Charles Busby he established a ‘builder/architects practice which significantly shaped Brighton and Hove at a time of unprecedented growth.
 The collected works of A … Continue reading

-Posted in Architect, Builder, Churchyard, Rest Garden
+Posted in Architect, Builder, Churchyard, Rest Garden, St Nicholas

 Leave a comment